-We know that about 80% of the autonomous systems in the Internet are located at the edge.
-Furthermore, in the next subsection we will show that about 68% of the $T{down}$ events are originated at the edge.
-Therefore, we expect that the edge $\rightarrow$ edge case reflects most of the slow routing convergence observed in the Internet.
+Note that we expect that the $edge \rightarrow edge$ case reflects most of the slow routing convergence observed in the Internet because about 80% of the autonomous systems in the Internet are at the edge, and about 68% of the T{down} events are originated at the edge, as will be shown in the next subsection.

-4.3 Origin of Fail-down Events
+C. Origin of Fail-down Events

-We will now examine where the $T{down}$ events are originated in the Internet hierarchy.
-Since we expect the set of $T{down}$ events be common to all the 32 monitors of our
+We will now examine where the T{down} events are originated in the Internet hierarchy.
+Since we expect the set of T{down} events be common to all the 32 monitors of our data set (section III), we will use in this subsection a single monitor, the router 144.228.241.81 from Sprint.
+Note that similar results are obtained from other monitors.